Wondering how to reduce bounce rate?

 1. Reduce Page Loading Time

-One of the biggest culprits behind the high bounce rate is slow loading speed.
+The slow loading speed is one of the biggest culprits behind the high bounce rate.
 The longer a visitor has to wait, the more chance for them to bounce off to a competitor site.
 That’s one reason to reduce loading speed.

 Another good reason is that Google factors in site speed to determine if your website is worth ranking on the SERP.